Anthony Alridge

 Anthony Eugene Alridge (born November 24, 1984) is a former professional gridiron football running back.
 He was signed by the Denver Broncos as an undrafted free agent in 2008.
 He played college football at Houston.

 Alridge was also a member of the Houston Texans, the Washington Redskins and the Toronto Argonauts.

-Early years
+Early life

 Alridge was born to Vincent and Lisa Alridge in Fort Worth, Texas, where he grew up.
 He is the oldest son with two sisters and a younger brother.
 His father is the pastor of Friendly Fellowship Church of God in Christ in Fort Worth, Texas where Anthony grew up playing the drums for his church.

 Alridge played for the Denton High School football team as an all-purpose back.
 During his time at Denton, Alridge was named Honorable Mention AP 4A All-State, selected to the Max Emfinger Texas Super All-State Team, picked Texas Sports Writers Association Third-team, All-State and named District 6-4A Offensive Player-of-the-Year.